graffen/graffen.github.io/index.md

 layout: default
 ---

 Hi!
 I'm Jesper.
 This page is just a place where I advertise my current set of crypto keys for safe communication.
-So if you wish to contact me and preserve your (and my) privacy, feel free to do so using one of the methods below.
+So, if you wish to contact me and preserve your (and my) privacy, feel free to do so using one of the methods below.

 Get a GPG-signed version of the markdown behind this page [here](index.md.asc).